f00b4r0/simple_pushota/README.md

 #  ESP-IDF simple push OTA component

-A standalone component for ESP-IDF that adds basic push OTA capability to your project.
+Standalone component for ESP-IDF that adds basic push OTA capability to your project.

 This component is geared toward development stages, it is definitely **not production ready**, if only because the update is not even password-protected.
 It leverages the ESP "app_update" routines.